hannahchan/Scaffold.Service/Scaffold/Docs/CodeReviewGuide.md

 The purpose of this guide is to bring transparency and consistency to how code is reviewed.

 - Knowledge sharing
+- Not a checklist
+- Different Developers have different experiences and levels

 - Code Reviews should happen on a regular cadence independent from feature delivery
 - They can also happen during feature delivery, for example in Pull Requests